 The Travers Stakes is a beloved contest for three-year-old Thoroughbreds held every August at Saratoga in New York.
-The race is nicknamed as the Midsummer Classic because it typically brings the winners of the Triple Crown races together to do battle over 1 1/4 miles for a purse of $1 million.
+The 2021 edition will be run on Saturday, August 28.
+The race is nicknamed the Midsummer Classic because it typically brings the winners of the Triple Crown races together to do battle over 1 1/4 miles for a purse of $1.25 million.

-The 2020 Travers Stakes was won by Tiz the Law, who has enjoyed an excellent year at the races.
+The 2020 Travers Stakes was won by Tiz the Law, who enjoyed an excellent year at the races in 2020.

 Congratulations to New York–bred Tiz the Law on today’s win at the Travers Stakes in Saratoga Springs.

 Odds for the 2021 Travers Stakes will come out closer to the race, as it becomes clearer which horses will run in the race.
 We'll update this page to ensure our readers get the latest information about how to bet the Travers Stakes online.